 Information contained herein is based upon sources we consider to be reliable; we do not, however, guarantee its accuracy.

 Past performance is not a reliable indicator of future performance.
 All investments are subject to market risk, including the possible loss of principal.
 Fixed‑income securities are subject to credit risk, liquidity risk, call risk, and interest‑rate risk.
 As interest rates rise, bond prices generally fall.
-Investments in high‑yield bonds involve greater risk of price volatility, illiquidity, and default than higher‑rated debt securities.
 International investments can be riskier than U.S. investments due to the adverse effects of currency exchange rates, differences in market structure and liquidity, as well as specific country, regional, and economic developments.
-These risks are generally greater for investments in emerging markets.
-Diversification cannot assure a profit or protect against loss in a declining market.
+ESG investments may not succeed in generating a positive environmental and/or social impact.
 There is no assurance that any investment objective will be achieved.
 All charts and tables are shown for illustrative purposes only.

 T. Rowe Price Investment Services, Inc.

 © 2021 T. Rowe Price.
 All Rights Reserved.
 T. ROWE PRICE, INVEST WITH CONFIDENCE, and the Bighorn Sheep design are, collectively and/or apart, trademarks of T. Rowe Price Group, Inc.